wwarthen/RomWBW/Source/Doc/UserGuide.md

 #### Combo Hard Disk Image

-The combo disk image is essentially just a single image that has several of the individual filesystem images (slices) already concatenated together.
-The combo disk image contains the following 6 slices in the positions indicated:
+The Combo Disk Image is essentially just a single disk image that has several of the individual filesystem images (slices) already concatenated together using the stardard disk layout described above.
+The Combo Disk Image includes the partition table of the standard disk layout and the following 6 slices in the positions indicated:

 | **Slice**  | **Description**                         |
 |------------|-----------------------------------------|